shoekstra/puppet-owncloud/README.markdown

 Set to true for the module to create the database and database user for you, using the `db_name`, `db_user`, `db_pass` and `db_type` values.
 Enabling this will not install the database server, this must be done separately.
 Defaults to 'true'.

-##### `manage_phpmysql`
+##### `manage_php`

-Set to true for the module to install the PHP MySQL bindings using the [PuppetLabs MySQL module](https://github.com/puppetlabs/puppetlabs-mysql); this is required on some distributions until the package is installed by the ownCloud package.
+Set to true for the module to install and configure PHP server-side components and modules required for ownCloud.
 Defaults to 'true'.

 ##### `manage_repo`